| CONFUCIUSManner and Attitudes

 is not true.
 He who turns away from Heaven has no one to pray

-While not really recognized among men, Confucius consoled
+to."33 While not really recognized among men, Confucius consoled

 himself that he must be recognized in Heaven.
 Once when he